Tax Implications of a Parent Living With You

 Deducting a Parent’s Medical Expenses

 Deductible medical expenses can include health insurance premiums, Medicare premiums, prescription drugs, doctor visits, dental care and vision services.
-Costs for long-term care services may also qualify when the care is tied to a medical condition, including certain in-home care and assisted living expenses.
-Housing and meals are typically excluded unless they are part of medical care.
+Costs for long-term care services may also qualify when the care is tied to a medical condition.
+This can include certain in-home care and assisted living expenses.
+Housing and meals, however, are typically excluded unless part of medical care.

 Medical expenses are deductible only to the extent that total qualifying costs exceed 7.5% of your AGI, and only if you itemize deductions rather than take the standard deduction.
 This threshold applies to the combined medical expenses you pay for yourself, your spouse and your parent during the year.
 As a result, higher medical spending or lower income makes it more likely that these deductions provide a tax benefit.

-Keeping records that show payment amounts, dates and the medical nature of the expense helps support the deduction if questions arise.
+Keeping records that show payment amounts, dates and the medical nature of costs is critical if questions arise.

 Filing Status Considerations